41121-053: CAREC Transport Corridor 1 (Zhambyl Oblast Section) Investment Program - Tranche 4

 During Project Implementation

-Stakeholder participation and consultation will continue during project implementation.
+Stakeholder participation and consultation will continue during project implementation, as needed.

 Status of Covenants